awsdocs/aws-parallelcluster-user-guide/doc_source/efs-section.md

 ## `provisioned_throughput`<a name="efs-provisioned-throughput"></a>

-Defines the provisioned throughput of the file system, measured in MiB/s\.
+**\(Optional\)** Defines the provisioned throughput of the file system, measured in MiB/s\.
 This corresponds to the [ProvisionedThroughputInMibps](https://docs.aws.amazon.com/efs/latest/ug/API_CreateFileSystem.html#efs-CreateFileSystem-response-ProvisionedThroughputInMibps) parameter in the *Amazon EFS API Reference*\.

 If you use this parameter, you must set [`throughput_mode`](#efs-throughput-mode) to `provisioned`\.